Phixyn/no-bs-looper/README.md

 ## Contributing

+This is still a work in progress.
+The Python backend server will soon be replaced and this will eventually be a full Node.js project.
+If you'd like to help out, please check out the [issues](https://github.com/Phixyn/no-bs-looper/issues) page for anything you might be able to help with.

 Please take a look at the [contributing guidelines](https://github.com/Phixyn/no-bs-looper/blob/master/.github/CONTRIBUTING.md) if you're interested in helping!
-Any contributions you make are **greatly appreciated**.
+All contributions are **greatly appreciated**!

 <!-- TODO: CONTRIBUTING.md file -->